signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="mediaMinCommandLineOptions"></a>
 ### Options and Flags

-The -dN command line argument specifies options and flags.
+The -dN command line option specifies options and flags.
 Here are some key flags, including the flag name, a brief description, and -dN value given in ():

 > **DYNAMIC_SESSIONS** (0x01) - enable dynamic sessions<br/>
 > **ENABLE_STREAM_GROUP_ASR** (0x08) - apply ASR to stream group output<br/>